Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_attribute_table.png)

 10. Head to the layer’s *symbology* tab and select **Graduated** from the drop-down menu. **Select the PassArea column as the data source and press Classify**.
-Try out different classification methods.
+Try out different classification Modes.
 What are their differences and which do you think is best for this purpose?
-Choose which you think is best and visualize the data as desired.
+Choose which you think is best and visualize the data as desired (you can check ColorBrewer for ideas).
 You can edit the class bounds and the legend values manually by double clicking on them.
 Which areas are the most passenger heavy and which are not?
 Why?

 11. Now it is time for the finishing touches.
 To make the map easier to interpret, we are going to **add labels** to it.
 	1. Right-click the layer we just visualized and go to *Layer properties* > *Labels*